Bursitis Treatment with LLLT/PBMT

 Key Points

-- The bursa sits between tendons, muscles, and bones to reduce friction.
-If the tendon is overloaded, degenerative, or mechanically impaired, altered biomechanics lead to increased friction, compression, or shear forces across the bursa, causing reactive inflammation and clinical bursitis.
+• The bursa sits between tendons, muscles and bones to reduce friction.
+If the tendon is overloaded, degenerative or mechanically impaired, altered biomechanics can lead to increased friction, compression or shear forces across the bursa, causing reactive inflammation and clinical bursitis.

-- LLLT is not suitable for bursitis involving visible, localised swelling (e.g., in the knee or elbow) due to fluid buildup; draining may be necessary first.
+• LLLT/PBMT is not suitable for bursitis involving visible, localised swelling, such as some knee or elbow bursitis with fluid buildup; draining or other medical treatment may be necessary first.

 What is Bursitis?